 Version 2.1 is a new feature release of GNS3.
-This version continues the work of 2.0 to improve the experience when using a central GNS3 server and for controlling GNS3 via the API.
+This version continues the work started in version 2.0 to improve the experience when using a central GNS3 server and for controlling GNS3 via the API.

 No rollback is possible.
 Backup all your projects, settings and you need to snapshot the GNS3 VM.
 Version 2.1 is in alpha stage which means many things could be broken or not work as expected.

-If you still have projects created with 0.8.x open them with a 1.X version of GNS3 before switching to 2.1.
-No direct conversion from 0.8 to 2.1 will be supported.
+Regarding projects created with version 0.8.x, open them with version 1.x of GNS3 before switching to version 2.1.
+No direct conversion from 0.8 to 2.1 is supported.

 Current 1.5 is stable and have no blocking bug, we will not release a new version to avoid breaking something.